KhronosGroup/SYCL_Reference/source/iface/event.rst

   bool is_host() const;

-Returns True if this a host event
+Returns True if this a host event.

 ``get_wait_list``
 =================